vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 ### Chapter 3.4: Speed it up.
 Earn more and invest the difference

-The real limitation in our earnings is never our job - it's our creativity, our focus, and our contribution.
+**The real limitation in our earnings is never our job - it's our creativity, our focus, and our contribution.**

 ### Chapter 3.5: Reduce fees and taxes

 It's not what you earn that matters, it's what you keep.

+**Speed It Up!**
+1. Save more and invest the difference
+2. Earn more and invest the difference
+3. Reduce fees and taxes and invest the difference
+4. Get better returns
+5. Change your lifestyle.

 ➖➖➖➖➖➖➖➖➖➖